UK Spouse Visa or Partner Visa

 - A marriage certificate or civil partnership certificate

 - A joint mortgage or tenancy agreement, either in the UK or outside the UK

 - Evidence of any children you have together, such as a birth certificate

 - Photographs that show you spent time together frequently

 - Text messages or social media chat logs

-- Travel documents that prove you’ve visited each other at least once before you got married
+- Travel documents that prove you’ve visited each other before you got married

 - Any documents which prove that you intend to live together in the UK